 Intrapreneurship refers to the practice of empowering employees to contribute, develop and deploy ideas within the organization.
 No matter how capable the innovation-oriented teams are, it’s often the employees outside this department that hold valuable insights about process optimization opportunities, customer pain points, and product feedback.
 Internal open innovation is the way to reveal and leverage all these ideas and talents in an organized way.

 Continuous improvement is a very common method to engage employees in company-wide efforts to continuously identify opportunities for improvement.
 Many companies opt for a central repository and funnel workflow, where ideas can be added by anyone, and will be evaluated both collectively as well as by appointed experts.
-How to create a culture of continuous improvement is explained in this article. [link]
+This article explains how to create a culture of continuous improvement.

 Coupled open innovation (combining knowledge inflows and outflows)

 Ideally, companies don’t stick to one type of innovation, and rather combine various approaches.
 This will have them create new business opportunities at an accelerated pace.
 If we look at some previously mentioned examples of open innovation, the benefits of this combined approach become clear.
-Everything you need to know to identify value-creating opportunities and then develop the right solutions to act on these opportunities can be done with internal talent and external stakeholders.
+Internal talent and external stakeholders can provide everything you need to know to identify value-creating opportunities and then develop the right solutions.

 As we’ve seen, open innovation has been around for much longer than you might have thought.
 It’s important that people’s mindsets evolve and that companies appeal even more to communities of innovators (students, developers, startups, and employees) to work together on creative processes.
 Collective intelligence is a powerful driver of innovation.
 It’s a surefire way of forming partnerships that will contribute to a company’s future success and growth.